8chan owner called before U.S. Congress, as latest host drops site

 Epik still provides services to neo-Nazi site the Daily Stormer and "free-speech" site Gab, as well as InfoWars, a website run by conspiracy theorist Alex Jones.

-Monster told Reuters that the anonymity on 8chan differentiated it from other sites.
-"Nobody has a vested interest in personal accountability since you always get a new persona," he said.
+Monster told Reuters the anonymity on 8chan differentiated it from other sites.
+"Nobody has a vested interest in personal accountability, since you always get a new persona," he said.

 Fredrick Brennan, who created 8chan in 2013, has called for the site to be closed down.
 "If I could go back and not create 8chan at all, I probably would," he told Reuters in an interview, likening it to Frankenstein's monster.

+In a to the House committee, a copy of which was posted on Twitter, 8chan's Watkins said he was always available to talk by telephone.
+"Rest assured I am not an extremist.
+My telephone should work worldwide," he said (graphic).

-8chan's Watkins declined to comment, but directed Reuters to a video he posted on YouTube on Tuesday, in which he argued that the site provided a space for free speech.
+He argued earlier that the site provided a space for free speech.

-"Think of 8chan as a large community of 1 million people that are now looking for a home," said Watkins, with a shadowy likeness of American founding father Benjamin Franklin behind him.
+"Think of 8chan as a large community of 1 million people that are now looking for a home," Watkins said in a video he posted on YouTube, with a shadowy likeness of American founding father Benjamin Franklin behind him.

-Watkins claimed the Texas suspected shooter's manifesto was first uploaded not to 8chan but to Instagram, the photo-sharing app owned by Facebook.
+Watkins said the Texas suspected gunman's manifesto was first uploaded not to 8chan but to Instagram, the photo-sharing app owned by Facebook.

-A Facebook spokeswoman said the company has found "nothing that supports this theory" in an investigation ongoing since Saturday.
-Facebook disabled the suspected shooter's Instagram account, which had not been active in over a year, she added.
+A Facebook spokeswoman said the company has found "nothing that supports this theory" in an investigation since Saturday.
+Facebook disabled the suspect's Instagram account, which had not been active in more than a year, she added.